 As different as the four future scenarios for the TV and video industry by 2030 may appear, some universal implications are relevant for all market participants and they should take these into account in their strategic planning.

 Broadcasters and content producers can no longer rely on their present market position.
 To secure their business models and future revenue streams, they must open themselves to cooperation and alliances, including with direct competitors.
-Joint production, joint distribution models and even joint platforms are suitable ways of countering the threat from digital platform providers such as Netflix, Amazon, Apple, or Google.
+Joint production, joint distribution models, and even joint platforms are suitable ways of countering the threat from digital platform providers such as Netflix, Amazon, Apple, or Google.

 Beyond this, established broadcasters and content producers must constantly invest in their digital competence, because technology has become a core element of their business processes.
 What is crucial for them is that they are equally attractive to both digital talents and creative minds.
 What Bill Gates wrote over 20 years ago will still apply in the future: "Content is King".
-However, to produce attractive content in a future shaped by digitalisation and ultimately to reach the customer with it, first-class technological capabilities are a necessity.
+However, to produce attractive content in a future shaped by digitalization and ultimately to reach the customer with it, first-class technological capabilities are a necessity.